mohaned-dewedar/mohaned-dewedar/README.md

 ## 💡 Stuff I’ve Done Before
 - Built chatbots, RAG pipelines, Q&A systems, and agent workflows.
 - Worked on image annotation tools, business-rule-to-JSON converters, and various ML prototypes.
-- Plenty of mechatronics/robotics projects back in undergrad — from UAVs to machine vision arms.
+- Plenty of mechatronics/robotics projects back in undergrad from circuits to robots.

 ---